LOW MILK SUPPLY

 The following can cause or contribute to low milk supply:

 - Supplementing– Many parents begin to supplement because they are worried that they are not producing enough to breastfeed exclusively.
 If you wish to continue nursing, it is important to be aware of and avoid the supplementing cycle.
-Because nursing is about supply and demand, it is important to stimulate your breasts by pumping or hand expressing while offering a bottle of pumped milk or formula.
-If you do not, your supply will naturally lower over time.
+If you are looking to exclusively nurse, be sure to pump or hand express to replace the missed nursing session.

-- Strict schedules– Schedules may seem helpful to parents, but they don’t always meet the needs of nursing parents and babies.
-Rather than allowing milk production to be driven by baby as nature intended, schedules artificially determine when feedings will take place.
-Parents with abundant production and vigorously nursing babies may be okay, but mothers with marginal supplies or babies with difficulties often are not.
+- Strict schedules– Schedules may seem helpful to parents and are often encouraged by parenting or baby experts, but they don’t always meet the needs of nursing parents and babies.
+We often say in LLL, “Watch the baby, not the clock.”
+This means following your baby’s hunger cues rather than a schedule that predetermines when feedings occur.
+Parents with plenty of milk supply may do fine with schedules, but parents who struggle with milk supply or have babies with feeding difficulties often see a drop in supply when following strict schedules.
 Even if all looks well in the beginning, a sudden drop-off in production can happen later if an insufficient number of hormone receptors were established in the early weeks.
 Letting baby nurse on cue allows breastfeeding to get established from the beginning.
 Having loose routines rather than strict schedules can be helpful for parents looking to add more structure to their days.

 - A “Good ” Baby or Sleepy Baby– Some babies are more go-with-the-flow than others.
 Sometimes, sleepy or more relaxed babies are less likely to signal when they are hungry and are more likely to sleep through feeds.
 Going extended periods without nursing, especially in the beginning, can lead to milk sitting in the breasts for a long period and thus your body scaling down milk production.
 This can be especially true for babies who sleep long periods from birth or the early weeks.
 Often, they are skipping much-needed feeds.
 Until baby regains birth weight, it is important to wake them up to nurse.